scylladb/scylla-cloud-getting-started/docs/source/alternator/build-with-python.md

-# ScyllaDB Alternator: PHP Example
+# ScyllaDB Alternator: Python Example

 Using the "Python AWS SDK" we can easily connect our project on any ScyllaDB instance (Local/Cloud) that is configured with Alternator flag.